ththugues44/Setup-Guide/signal-server/README.md

 ## Nginx reverse proxy

-If you already has your SSL Certificate, you can use [the example nginx config](https://github.com/madecanggih/Setup-Guide/blob/master/signal-server/example-nginx.conf)on the `Step 4` and skip the `Step 6 - 9`.
+If you already has your SSL Certificate, you can use [the example nginx config](../master/signal-server/example-nginx.conf)on the `Step 4` and skip the `Step 6 - 9`.

 1. Install nginx on your system
 ```
 sudo apt install nginx
 ```

-2. generate a self signed certificate(change domain.com to your domaine)
+2. generate a self signed certificate(change **domain.com** to your own domaine)
 ```
 cd /etc/nginx
 openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout /etc/nginx/cert.key -out /etc/nginx/cert.crt -subj "/C=GB/ST=London/L=London/O=AKdev/OU=IT_Department/CN=domain.com"